By Stephen Robinson of Working Class Hunter

 Once the initial rut has slowed down, you can typically find those bucks out carb loading in the fields.
 They have been running hard for the past couple weeks and their bodies need to recover.
 I typically spend my time hunting field edges and I’m back to the strategy of being invisible, I’m only using a cover scent for the next few weeks.

 It’s important to keep track of rut activity each season to hopefully identify the peak of the rut.
 If you know when the peak of the rut happened, you will know when to expect the secondary rut.
 Does have a 28 day estrus cycle, that means that if a doe isn’t breed during the rut, they will come back into estrus 28 days later.
 This presents another opportunity to catch up with that typically illusive mature buck.
-As the secondary rut approached, I will switch back to a buck urine scent like the J&S Intruder buck.
+As the secondary rut approached, I will switch back to a buck urine scent like the Conquest Rutting Buck.
 I will also start using my buck decoy again.
 This time of year, the bucks are going to be a bit more cautious than they were during the first pre-rut, they have most likely survived an eventful gun season so they are well aware of the human intrusion into their domain.
 A decoy is a great way to force a hesitant buck to commit.
 There’s honestly nothing like watching a dominant buck stomp in and measure up a decoy, if your lucky he will give you the shot opportunity you’ve been waiting for.

 We’ve come a long way as hunters over the years and the hunting industry has continued to innovate and provide us with products that help tip the scale in our favor.
 When I first started using deer pee, I would use a 35mm film canister with some cotton in it to absorb the scent.
 Then I moved on to using scent wicks, then gel scents, aerosol based scents.
 All of those are adequate ways of dispersing scents, however Wyndscent has designed an even better way to dispense and disperse those scents.
 One of the drawbacks to typical scent dispersal is that it doesn’t necessarily provide a way to disperse scent into a large area.
 The Wynscent unit has solved that problem by turning the scent into vapor that can be carried by the wind.
 Vapor is neither heavier nor lighter than air, therefore it doesn’t fall to the ground or rise up out of usable range.
 It’s carried with the wind, effectively leaving a line of scent that any buck crossing will notice.
 You can place the Wynscent unit on the ground, or hang it from a branch to help disperse the scent however you want.
 You can run the unit on a cycle or on demand.
 You can use it to dispense a cover scent, an attractant or a deer lure.
 It can be used all season long, you just change out the scent as your strategies shift.
 I know the Wynscent unit has been a game changer for me.
 Give one a try and see if it makes you a better hunter as well.